wezard-it/react-native-ylem/COMPONENTS.md

 | defaultColor          | string               | no       | theme.colors.white    | default accordion color |
 | animatedColor          | string               | no       | theme.colors.neutralBorder    | animated accordion color |

-### Events

-There are no events for this component.

 ### `<ActionSheet />`

 ### Props